 What are the Symptoms of HIV/Aids?

 Within the first 2 to 4 weeks of infection, people infected with HIV will experience flu-like symptoms such as a fever or a sore throat among others.
 These symptoms can persist for weeks, whilst some do not experience any of these symptoms at all.
 If left untreated, the HIV can progress towards AIDS and show symptoms such as a loss of appetite, memory and weight loss, fever, and more.
 If you believe you may have been infected with HIV, it is imperative to get tested as soon as possible to receive treatment immediately.

 The most effective and common form of HIV/AIDS treatment comes in the form of Antiretroviral Therapy (ART).
 ART stops the progression of HIV to develop into the more deadly AIDS.
 Sticking to the ART treatment is crucial, but it has its own set of side effects that can negatively impact your life as you take it.
 These can come in the form of mood changes, higher cholesterol levels, lipodystrophy, and appetite loss among others.

 HIV is not as dangerous as it used to be, but that doesn’t mean the disease nor its treatments are free from side effects.
-CBD Oil and other components of the cannabis plant have proven themselves as an effective treatment for many of these side effects.
-If you are looking for potential treatments for HIV/AIDS, you may want to consider CBD Oil as a potential option.
+CBD Oil and other components of the cannabis plant may have future potential use for many of these side effects.

 If you want to learn more about the effects of CBD Oil on different ailments, click here